-- 1) Only pins 1 to 8 of the 15-pin D-type connector are used. - 2) The wire color-coding described in the table is WipLL's standard for wire color-coding.
+- 1) Pins 9 through 15 of the 15-pin D-type connector are not used. - 2) The wire color-coding described in the table is WipLL's standard for wire color-coding.
 However, if you implement your company's wire color-coding scheme, ensure that the wires are paired and twisted according to the pin functions listed in the table above to prevent electrical interference between the transmitter pins (e.g., Rx+ with Rx-).